solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 7: Conclusion

-Congratulations.
-You have configured an environment for your data workloads.
-To further your understanding of Azure Synapse Analytics, consult the Knowledge center and the [Microsoft documentation.](docs.microsoft.com)
+Congratulations!
+You have configured an environment for your data workloads, and learned where to find [documentation](aka.ms/SynapseDocs).
+You also learned how to explore data with SQL and Spark.
+Finally, we learned how to add additional administrative users to an Azure Synapse Analytics workspace.